 Because ashwagandha is successful at treating many symptoms and markers which feed into NRS, the authors of the study feel that the herb could successfully treat NRS.(4) Although obviously we need the study to actually be carried out, this does give us some insight into the unique potential of ashwagandha for sleep.

 ‘Ashwagandha may help to fall asleep more quickly, improve the quality of sleep, as well as decrease overall anxiety.’

-To sum up, the study found that schizandrin exhibits both sedative and hypnotic bioactivity.
-To clarify, it calmed physical activity, which is sedative.
-It then shortened the amount of time it took to fall asleep and proceeded to keep asleep for longer, which is hypnotic activity.(5)
+The study found that schizandrin exhibits both sedative and hypnotic bioactivity.
+Researchers found that it calmed physical activity, which is a sedative effect.
+It then shortened the amount of time it took to fall asleep and proceeded to keep the subjects asleep for longer, which is hypnotic activity.(5)